-The Occultation of a 15.4 mag combined by Trojan Asteroid Alcathous
+The Occultation of a W=15.4 mag combined Image by Trojan Asteroid (2241) Alcathous

-This is a high rank and high value event with path over Santa Cruz and also over MIRA Observatory and the rest of Monterey Bay and the southern Santa Cruz Mtns.
+This is a high rank and high value event with path over Santa Cruz and also possibly over MIRA Observatory and the rest of Monterey Bay and the southern Santa Cruz Mtns.
 It's also at a good altitude of 69 degrees at event time, and 64 degrees 20 minutes earlier.
 Low enough to clear our tripod interference, but high enough to minimize aerosol extinction.
 The thin 10% waning crescent moon is only 7 degrees up low in the southeast and not a problem.
 We should have very dark skies to work with.
 But with the faintness, it may be good to try to reserve a night at MIRA Observatory with the 36" scope.
-Or at Fremont Peak Observatory's 30" scope.
-I'll need to get checked out on it and conduct a public evening up there to qualify for that.
-Or Kirk.
+However, most likely the path is north of MIRA, based on this month's latest predictions.
+The LS page has not been updated since last year.

 J2000 coords